dutu/b-tails/guide/install/electrum.md

 ## Backup your bitcoin wallet

+* Write down your wallet seed words and store them securely off the computer

   {: .warning }
-If a bitcoin wallet was previously used on this B-Tails USB memory stick, make sure the wallet is backed-up safely and the wallet seed is stored securely.

-* Write down your wallet seed words and store them securely off the computer

-* Backup your bitcoin wallet file from the B-Tails memory stick.
+  Make sure your wallet seed is stored safely!
+Only continue when it is done!

 ## Install Electrum Bitcoin Wallet